hydrogen-css/hydrogen/info/progress.md

 - colors have been reworked to include a 3 point scale each for lightness and darkness that can be set to auto or a custom color
 - overflow values have been swapped so that axis can be optional
 - overlay takes two options now, the second being an optional opacity
+- adds transition as an attribute, but removes it from all others - this was bugging toggling of styles because it was causing the styles to transition REALLY slowly

 ## Features